akashsaha02/crowdhex-frontend/README.md

 ### 6. **Real-time Notifications**
 - Instant feedback with toast notifications for key user actions such as logging in, logging out, creating campaigns, and updating profiles.

-### 7. **Dashboard and Analytics**
-- Personalized dashboard to manage campaigns and track contributions.
-- Visual analytics for campaign performance, including funds raised, supporters, and progress towards goals.

-### 8. **Secure Payments**
-- Integrated payment gateway to facilitate secure and reliable transactions.
-- Ensures user data and payment details are encrypted and protected.

-### 9. **FAQ Section**
-- Dedicated FAQ page with answers to common questions, ensuring clarity for users.
-- Expandable and interactive design for easy navigation.

-### 10. **Newsletter Subscription**
-- Stay updated with the latest news and updates by subscribing to the CrowdHex newsletter.
-- Designed with accessibility in mind, ensuring users can subscribe hassle-free.

----

 ## Tech Stack

 - **Frontend**: React.js, Tailwind CSS, DaisyUI